woodRock/fishy-business/docs/source/literature.rst

 chen2020deep
 ------------
-    * A deep learning method for bearing fault diagnosis based on cyclic spectral coherence and convolutional neural networks
+A deep learning method for bearing fault diagnosis based on cyclic spectral coherence and convolutional neural networks

-    * (Chen 2022) propose a Cyclic Spectral Coherence (CsCoh) + Convolutional Neural Networks (CNNs) for rolling element fault diagnosis.
+(Chen 2022) propose a Cyclic Spectral Coherence (CsCoh) + Convolutional Neural Networks (CNNs) for rolling element fault diagnosis.

-    * Data:
+Data:
     * The domain is rolling element fault diagnosis - i.e. ball bearings in a factory setting.
     * A rotating bearing will modulate (go up and down) in ptich in a non-periodic manner, this is a telltale sign of a faulty ball bearing.

-    * Method:
+Method:
     * Combine CsCoh + CNNs for fault diagnosis of rotating elements in a factory.
     * Cyclic Speherical Coherence (CsCoh) is used to preprocess virbation signals, estimated by the fourier transform of Cyclic ACF (see paper for derivation).
     * Group Normalization (GN) is developed to reduce the internal covariant shift by data distribution discrepency, extends applications of the algorithm to real industrial environments.

-    * Results:
+Results:
     * Their proposed method improves classification performance, >95% accuracy needed for use in real-world.
     * CsCoh proivde superior dsciminate feature representations for bearing health statuses under varying conditions.
     * Group Normalization increases robustness for data from differenet domains (with different data distributions).

-    * Why it matters?
+Why it matters?
     * Garbage-in-garbage out - Preprocessing can dramatically improve the performance of a CNN.
     * Group Normalization makes the method robust, and applicable to out-of-distribution data from unseen domains.
     * Detecting faults in ball bearings is crucial for safety, automation, and efficiency in factories.

+Related :
     * See 2022-10-12 - Deep Learning for more.

 chen2019looks